 For example, a kid whole plays basketball will develop ball-handling skills that can be very useful for a soccer goalkeeper.
 Multi-sport athletes are generally stronger, skillful, agile, and faster.

 Research shows that most pro athletes play more than one sport when they are kids and in high school.
 One example is Alex Morgan who played soccer, volleyball, basketball, and track.

 Playing multiple sports gives your kid the opportunity to discover the sport that he or she is really passionate about.
 A kid might discover that his or her natural talent to play basketball or volleyball while a strong kid will prefer wrestling instead.

-Furthermore, playing a variety of sports reduces the chances of physical and mental burnout because they change the repetition of training for one sport and meeting other kids and socialize.
+Furthermore, playing a variety of sports reduces the chances of physical and mental burnout because they change the repetition of training for one sport and meeting other kids, and socializing.

 Changing sports gives your kid’s muscles, joints, and bones a rest while engaging in a different sport.

 Multiple sports will develop overall motor skills in young kids because of the various coordination the sports provide.
 For example, baseball encourages eye-hand coordination while soccer develops eye-foot coordination.

 1) Very expensive

 Some parents will find that playing multi-sports can be very expensive because they have to buy training gear, club membership, transport, and time for each sport.

 Playing multiple sports can still expose your kid to injuries that will affect your kid from playing his or her preferred sport.